H.S. GIRLS HOCKEY: Stars shut out by Haverhill

 “Couldn’t be more proud of these two,” Mullen said.
 “Cammy Shanteler is showing real leadership on and off the ice.
 She’s been working on her mental game to produce better game plays on the ice and rallying the team as one.”

-Mullen also said improvement is noticeable from her Stars, who fell to 0-5 and play again on Wednesday against Franklin.
+Mullen also said improvement is noticeable from her Stars, who fell to 0-5 and played again on Wednesday against Franklin.

 “They continue to improve and play better as a unit every game,” Stars head coach Jamie Mullen said.
 “We are going to shock everyone very soon.”